Copyright © 2019 Mediachance. All rights reserved.

 See what actually changed

-Unbroke includes a built-in diff, so you don’t have to restore anything just to see what changed.
+Unbroke includes a built-in text (code) diff, so you don’t have to restore anything just to see what changed.
 Compare a snapshot to your current files, or to the previous snapshot (if that’s what you want), and see exactly what happened, line by line.
-Because most of the time, it’s not everything that broke.
+Because most of the time, it’s not everything that broke and sometimes you only need a file or even a single line.

-Unbroke borrows some great ideas from Git: snapshots should store content efficiently using a content-addressed object store.
-This means repeated snapshots reference existing file content instead of duplicating it.
-(I know, you were about to say the exact same thing to me.
-Don’t we both sound so smart?)
-Anyway: That makes backups efficient while keeping them 100% independent.
+Unbroke borrows some great ideas from Git: snapshots should store content efficiently using a SHA256-hashed, content-addressed object store.
+(I know.
+You were just about to say the very same thing.
+What a coincidence!)
+Anyway: It makes backups lean and very efficient while keeping them 100% independent.
 You can delete snapshots or merge them together without affecting each other.
-It works, it’s time-tested and it makes sense.
+It works, it’s data-center-tested and it makes sense.
 But this is where the similarities end.
 The usage is almost anti-Git.
+And that’s not a bug.

-Where It Differs No staging (whatever it means) No commits to write No merge conflicts Automatic snapshots run in the background Interface for humans
+What It Doesn’t No staging (whatever it means) No commits to write No merge conflicts (Hahaha, I love those) Automatic snapshots run in the background Interface is for humans

-The result is a timeline backup system with Git-like storage efficiency but an easy user experience built around automatic protection and easy recovery.
+The result is a lean Windows timeline backup system with Git-like storage efficiency but an easy user experience built around automatic protection and easy recovery.
 (Say that fast three times)

 About MediaChance